Mexico to pump $3.6 billion into ailing oil firm Pemex in relief plan

-MEXICO CITY (Reuters) - Mexico’s government will inject $3.6 billion into ailing state-owned oil company Pemex, including by reducing taxes paid, company officials said on Friday, a move aimed at improving the firm’s balance sheet and preventing a further downgrade to its credit rating.
+MEXICO CITY (Reuters) - Mexico will inject $3.6 billion into ailing state-owned oil company Pemex, including by reducing taxes and refinancing debt, officials said Friday, a move aimed at boosting its finances and preventing a further credit downgrade.

 Formally known as Petroleos Mexicanos, the firm holds roughly $106 billion in financial debt, the highest of any national oil company in Latin America.

-Pemex will receive $1.8 billion in pension liability monetization as part of the new fiscal assistance plan for company, officials said, but the Mexican government will not take on new debt for Pemex.
+Pemex will receive $1.8 billion in pension liability monetization as part of the new fiscal assistance plan for company, officials said at a regular press conference, but the Mexican government will not take on new debt for Pemex.

 Rating agency Fitch downgraded debt issued by Pemex by two steps last month, leaving it just barely within its investment grade category.